Thai Forest Tradition: The Dhammayut movement (19th century)

-In the 1820s young Prince Mongkut (1804–1866), the future fourth king of the Rattanakosin Kingdom (Siam), ordained as a Buddhist monk before rising to the throne later in his life.
-He travelled around the Siamese region, and quickly became dissatisfied with the caliber of Buddhist practice he saw around him.
+In the 1820s young Prince Mongkut (1804–1866), the future fourth king of the Rattanakosin Kingdom (Siam), was ordained as a Buddhist monk before rising to the throne later in his life.
+He traveled around the Siamese region and quickly became dissatisfied with the caliber of Buddhist practice he saw around him.
 He was also concerned about the authenticity of the ordination lineages, and the capacity of the monastic body to act as an agent that generates positive kamma (Pali: puññakkhettam, meaning "merit-field").

-Mongkut started to introduce innovations and reforms to a small number of monks, inspired by his contacts with western intellectuals.
+Mongkut started to introduce innovations and reforms to a small number of monks, replacing magical practices with rational, scriptural-based doctrine.
+He and other Siamese elites shared disapproval of the superstitious nature of Buddhism at the time, prompting Mongkut's reforms which took inspiration from his contacts with Western intellectuals.
 He rejected the local customs and traditions, and instead turned to the Pali Canon, studying the texts and developing his own ideas on them.
 Doubting the validity of the existing lineages, Mongkut searched for a lineage of monks with an authentic practice, which he found among the Burmese Mon people in the region.
 He reordained among this group, which formed the basis for the Dhammayut movement.
-Mongkut then searched for replacements of the classical Buddhist texts lost in the final siege of Ayutthaya.
-He eventually received copies of the Pali Canon as part of a missive to Sri Lanka.
-With these, Mongkut began a study group to promote understanding of Classical Buddhist principles.
+He then went to Sri Lanka to collect a valid record of the Vinaya and began a study group to promote understanding of Classical Buddhist principles.
+The term "Dhammayut" in Pali ("Thammayut" in Thai) means "Adherents of the Dharma."

 Mongkut's reforms were radical, imposing a scriptural orthodoxy on the varied forms of Thai Buddhism of the time, "trying to establish a national identity through religious reform."
-A controversial point was Mongkut's belief that nibbana can't be reached in our degenerated times, and that the aim of the Buddhist order is to promote a moral way of life, and preserve the Buddhist traditions.
+A controversial point was Mongkut's belief that nibbana can't be reached in our degenerated times and that the aim of the Buddhist order is to promote a moral way of life and preserve the Buddhist traditions.

 Mongkut's brother Nangklao, King Rama III, the third king of the Rattanakosin Kingdom, considered Mongkut's involvement with the Mons, an ethnic minority, to be improper, and built a monastery on the outskirts of Bangkok.
 In 1836, Mongkut became the first abbot of Wat Bowonniwet Vihara, which would become the administrative center of the Thammayut order until the present day.

 The early participants of the movement continued to devote themselves to a combination of textual study and meditations they had discovered from the texts they had received.
-However, Thanissaro notes that none of the monks could make any claims of having successfully entered meditative concentration (Pali: samadhi), much less having reached a noble level.
+However, Thanissaro notes that none of the monks could make any claims of proving that the doctrine definitively led to awakening.

-The Dhammayut reform movement maintained strong footing as Mongkut later rose to the throne.
+The Dhammayut reform movement maintained a strong footing as Mongkut later rose to the throne.
 Over the next several decades the Dhammayut monks would continue with their study and practice.